george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-28-dual-language-al-folio.md

 This will add a link to the other language.
 The `page.url` will keep the current page, so the user will not be redirected to the home page.
 Note that `site.baseurl_root` is a variable introduced by the Jekyll Multiple Languages Plugin, and it points to the root of the page without the language path.
 More information about the newly added variables can be found [here](https://github.com/kurtsson/jekyll-multiple-languages-plugin#55-link-between-languages).

-{% include figure.html path="assets/img/blog/2022-09-28-dual-language-al-folio/header_en.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
+{% include figure.liquid path="assets/img/blog/2022-09-28-dual-language-al-folio/header_en.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">
     Header with language toggle.
 </div>